fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-yodlee.md

 ## Regional considerations

 - Yodlee is the primary provider for users in the United States, Canada, and South Africa
-- You can use both Yodlee and SaltEdge.
-If your bank or institution is not available try SaltEdge
+- You can use both Yodlee and Salt Edge.
+If your bank or institution is not available try Salt Edge

 ## Maintaining your connection